Shaunuss/Lowboi-mkII/README.md

 It uses a 19.5:1 reduction worm drive to drive large gears and hobs.
 This extruder can push a lot of filament and produces a nice smooth extrusion.

 The gear/hob assembly is supported on custom length shafts with F3-8M thrust washers either side, held in place with a gentle preload by the Thrust Mount Caps.
+Using a washer or a spring washer is recommended, but not strictly necessary.

 Parts you will need: